Gene conversion

-Gene conversion is the process by which one DNA sequence replaces a homologous sequence such that the sequences become identical after the conversion event.
+Gene conversion is the process by which one DNA sequence replaces a homologous sequence such that the sequences become identical after the conversion.
 Gene conversion can be either allelic, meaning that one allele of the same gene replaces another allele, or ectopic, meaning that one paralogous DNA sequence converts another.

 Allelic gene conversion

 Allelic gene conversion occurs during meiosis when homologous recombination between heterozygotic sites results in a mismatch in base pairing.
 This mismatch is then recognized and corrected by the cellular machinery causing one of the alleles to be converted to the other.
 This can cause non-Mendelian segregation of alleles in germ cells.

 Nonallelic/ectopic gene conversion

 Recombination occurs not only during meiosis, but also as a mechanism for repair of double-strand breaks (DSBs) caused by DNA damage.
 These DSBs are usually repaired using the sister chromatid of the broken duplex and not the homologous chromosome, so they would not result in allelic conversion.
 Recombination also occurs between homologous sequences present at different genomic loci (paralogous sequences) which have resulted from previous gene duplications.
 Gene conversion occurring between paralogous sequences (ectopic gene conversion) is conjectured to be responsible for concerted evolution of gene families.